Good Ground Foodscapes is much more than a business venture - it's an essential endeavor.

 Hoping you too will taste and see (try and experience yourself) all the goodness that comes.

 We are given choices and responsibilities.
 With every choice and responsibility there is accountability, as well as consequences (good or bad).
+Together, may we consistently choose to be the good ground & produce goodness.

 "And some [seed] fell into good ground, and grew up and produced a crop a hundred times as great."
 As Jesus said these things, He called out, “He who has ears to hear, let him hear and heed My words."